openhive-network/common-ci-configuration/docs/common-ci-images.md

 **Python:** 3.12.9

-Lightweight Python runtime with poetry for running Python applications.
+Lightweight Python environment with poetry and git for running Python applications and CI jobs.

-**Used by:** Python-based services and test runners.
+**Includes:** poetry, git

+**Current version:** `3.12.9-1`

+**Used by:** Python-based services, test runners, and API generation jobs that require Python 3.12 (e.g., api_client_generator which doesn't support Python 3.14 yet).

 ### python_runtime